Chinese nationalism: In Taiwan

 Rally organized by the Chinese Unification Promotion Party in Taiwan.

+During the Taiwan under Japanese rule (1895–1945), Chinese nationalism was not a contrasting concept with Taiwanese nationalism, but rather groups advocating for "independence" from Japan sometimes put forward both ethnic Han "Chinese" and regional "Taiwanese" identities at the same time.
+Typically, Taiwanese People's Party programs were heavily inspired by Sun Yat-sen's Three Principles of the People, and utilized a Taiwanese nationalism as part of a broader Chinese nationalism.
+It also adopted Kuomintang-style socialism.

 One common goal of current Chinese government is the unification of mainland China and Taiwan.
 It is the commonly-stated goal of both the People's Republic of China and the Republic of China (Taiwan) before 1992, but both sides differ sharply in the form of unification because of their differences in political ideology.
-Chinese nationalists on Taiwan can be divided between those who uphold the legitimacy of the Republic of China (i.e. the Pan-Blue Coalition) and those who support the People's Republic of China.
+Chinese nationalists on Taiwan can be divided between those who uphold the legitimacy of the Republic of China (i.e. the Pan-Blue Coalition) and those who support the People's Republic of China (i.e. the Pro-Beijing camp).

 In Taiwan, there is a general consensus to support the status quo of Taiwan's de facto independence as a separate nation.
 However, the relationship between Chinese nationalism and Taiwan remains controversial, involving symbolic issues such as the use of the "Republic of China" as the official name of the government on Taiwan and the use of the word "China" in the name of government-owned corporations.
 There is little support in Taiwan for immediate unification.
 Overt support for formal independence is also muted since the PRC insists on military action if Taiwan makes such a formal declaration.
 The argument against unification is partly over culture and whether democratic Taiwanese should see themselves as Chinese or Taiwanese; and partly over mistrust of the authoritarian Chinese Communist Party (CCP), its human rights record, and its de-democratizing actions in Hong Kong (e.g. 2014–2015 Hong Kong electoral reform, which sparked the Umbrella Movement).
 Those misgivings are particularly prevalent among younger generations of Taiwanese, who generally consider themselves to have little or no connection to China.